junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The new River answers with a smile, "You get to do it in ten minutes."

 The Doctor understands now.
 "Vortex Manipulator," then immediately, annoyedly.
-"You have it the whole time, and you couldn't come back earlier?"
+"You had it the whole time, and you couldn't come back earlier?"

 The future River shoots him an unimpressed glare while picking up the sonic screwdriver and beaming their ropes and chains off.
-"You try to ride motorbike in traffic like this!
-I can tear the world apart if I got one second wrong.
-And don't forget all the new paradox it could have created!
+"You try to ride a motorbike in traffic like this!
+I can tear the world apart if I get one second wrong.
+And don't forget all the new paradoxes it could have created!
 I wouldn't do it if I didn't know it already happened."

 The device on her left wrist blinks and beeps sharply.

 She raises her arm and presses the screen stiffly with her right index finger.
 "I gotta go now."

 "That's all?
 You can't give us anything else?"
-The Doctor shakes off the now loosen ropes around him, jumping to his feet, reaching to the future River.
+The Doctor shakes off the now loosened ropes around him, jumping to his feet, reaching to the future River.

 "It's only ten minutes into the future, Sweetie, not too much can be done, especially when I was chained up most of the time," the future River rolls her eyes.
 "But you do want to hurry."

 "Speaking of, can't you help sonic me free?
 I need my hand back," River says loudly, using her free hand to gesture at the Angel that captured her.

 "Sorry," the future River turns to herself.
-She leans in closer, her look turning carefully controlled, voice low to almost like a whisper, "You got all the spoiler from the book.
+She leans in closer, her look turning carefully controlled, voice low to almost like a whisper, "You got all the spoilers from the book.
 And I'm sorry, it's gonna hurt."

-"See you later," she smiles at the Doctor, leaves the sonic screwdriver back where she picked it, and disappears in a quick buzzing sound and lightening sparks similar to the one when she appeared.
+"See you later," she smiles at the Doctor, leaves the sonic screwdriver back where she picked it, and disappears in a quick buzzing sound and lightning sparks similar to the one when she appeared.

 "What's gonna hurt?"
-River asks after her with raised voice, but she's no longer there to answer.
+River asks after her with a raised voice, but she's no longer there to answer.

 "Am I always so annoying?"
 River wonders aloud.

 The Doctor chuckles.
 "Most of the time, yes.
 That's a clever trick, by the way."

 River hums dismissively.
-"I must learned it from you.
+"I must have learned it from you.
 The way you escaped the Pandorica."

 The Doctor grins slightly, recalling the same.
 "That's right."

 He walks past Grayle's unconscious body to pick up the sonic screwdriver she left behind, and the book Amy dropped on the floor before she was taken away, looking at the cover thoughtfully.

-"She said the spoilers are in the book," Cas says, freeing himself from the loosen ropes and chains, taking them off his neck and body, all the while looking at the same book as the Doctor does.
+"She said the spoilers are in the book," Cas says, freeing himself from the loosened ropes and chains, taking them off his neck and body, all the while looking at the same book as the Doctor does.
 "It must have answers to what's happening to the Angels, and how to save everyone."

 "Does that include *saving the Angels*?"
 The Doctor asks slowly, not looking up.